portworx/px-docs/portworx-flannel-userns.md

 #### Install 'flannel'
-Install 'flannel'.
+Install 'flannel' on each node that will be running docker.
 This guide has been qualified with flannel version 0.5.3

 ```
 yum -y install flannel